 Compass necklace (£15): I’m not a big fan of obviously travel-themed jewellery, but these compass necklaces have a subtle travel theme without being too cheesy.
 They come in silver, gold or rose gold, with an adjustable length chain, and look a lot more expensive than they are!

 Photo book credit (£30): Most travel-lovers have hundreds of photos on their computers doing nothing.
-I’m a big fan of photo books and try to do one each year with photos from that year’s trips.
+I love photo books and try to do one each year with photos from that year’s trips.
 Photobox books are good quality with easy to use online software.
 They often have sales where you can buy a photo book credit to give as a present which lasts for three months.

 Custom UK map (£17): Ordnance Survey are the kings of maps in the UK and they now have a bespoke map service to let you create your own map.
 You choose your location and scale, and can put your own photos and text on the cover, then they’ll print it for you.